Codaisseur/taste-of-code-samples/22. JS CSS no balloon/README.md

-Exercise 20
+Exercise 22
 ---

-> Style the counter with CSS
+> Use something different as a balloon.
+For example an image